adywizard/FlutterIO/README.md

 1) Multiplatform App made with flutter (version 3.29.3 used)

-2) PLC program made with Tia Portal Profesional v19
+2) PLC program made with Tia Portal Profesional v19 (Folder TiaIO in this project)

 3) FactoryIO Scene Sorting by height Advanced (FactoryIO version 2.5.4 used)